onehashai/onehash-connect/api_docs/writing-bots.md

 With this API, you *can*

-* intercept, view, and process messages sent by users on Zulip.
+* intercept, view, and process messages sent by users on Connect.
 * send out new messages as replies to the processed messages.

 With this API, you *cannot*